A lot or a little?

 What parents need to know

-Parents need to know that this holiday special featuring the popular prehistoric posse is best enjoyed by those who are familiar with the characters and their relationships.
+Parents need to know that Ice Age: A Mammoth Christmas is a holiday special featuring the popular prehistoric posse that's best enjoyed by those who are familiar with the characters and their relationships.
 All of viewers' favorites return -- including Skrat on his ill-fated quest for acorns -- and a Christmas crew (Santa, reindeer, and prehistoric elves) rounds out the cast.
 Families will have fun with the movie's unusual versions of favorite holiday tunes and the way the story incorporates the origins of popular Christmas traditions.
 Santa's existence is called into question, but a young character is determined to prove that he's real.
 Expect more of the same slapstick violence in bits, one quick face-to-face shot of a huge spider that might frighten younger kids, and some pseudo cursing ("frolicking fruitcake!"), but none of this overshadows the movie's positive themes of friendship, teamwork, and good ol' holiday spirit.

 What's the story?